AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 - **`modifiers`** — a regular expression flags.
 For example, `i` — insensitive search, or `s` — single-line mode.

 In the `$urltransform` value, two characters must be escaped: the comma `,` and the dollar sign `$`.
 Use the backslash character `\` for this.
 For example, an escaped comma looks like this: `\,`.

+**Changing the origin**

+As stated above, normally `$urltransform` rules are only allowed to change the path and query parts of the URL.
+However, if the rule's `regexp` beings with the string `^http`, then the full URL is searched and can be modified by the rule.
+Such a rule will not be applied if the URL transformation can not be achieved via an HTTP redirect (for example, if the request's method is `POST`).

 **Examples**